New Artin-Schelter regular and Calabi-Yau algebras via normal extensions: Normal extensions of -dimensional regular algebras

-Applying \Cref{th.3-stg} over the base field that is the function field of $\PP(V)$, we conclude that the dimension of the homogeneous component $\cD_n$ at the generic point of $\PP(V)$ is equal to $\mathrm{dim}_{\Bbbk}(D_x)_n$.
-The flatness of the sheaf $\cD$ (in fact, the local freeness of the sheaves $\cD_n$) then follows from \cite[Lemma II.8.9]{Hart}. \end{remark}
+Applying \Cref{cor.cy} with $\Bbbk$ replaced by the residue field $\Bbbk(\fp)$ at a point $\fp$ in $\PP(V)$, we conclude that the dimension of the homogeneous component $\cD_n$ at the point $\fp$ is the same for all $\fp$.
+Hence by \cite[Lem.~II.8.9]{Hart}, each $\cD_n$ is locally free and $\cD$ is therefore flat.
+So is $\cA(\sfw)$ for the same reason. \end{proof}